To apply, visit our online application portal and follow the on-screen instructions to sign in.

 Monterey, CA 93940

-If you are currently attending a bachelor’s degree program, we can grant you admission with the condition that you satisfactorily complete your degree and provide final official transcripts.
+If you are currently enrolled in a bachelor’s degree program, we can grant you admission with the condition that you satisfactorily complete your degree and provide final official transcripts.

 If your college or university does not provide original transcripts, we will accept certified copies.
 Please provide certified English translations for non–English language transcripts.